 Common questions regarding ARRIRAW, MXF/ARRIRAW and High Density Encoding (HDE)

 ARRIRAW is the raw format of ARRI's digital cameras.
-Its file extension is *.ari.
+Its file extension is *.ari or *.mxf.

-The sensor readout of our ALEV III is a raw Bayer frame provided as uncompressed, 12 bit log ARRIRAW data.
-To turn ARRIRAW data into RGB images, the files need to be processed (de-bayering and color processing).
+The sensor readout of our ALEV3 and ALEV4 sensor is a raw Bayer frame provided as uncompressed, 12 bit log ARRIRAW data.
+To turn ARRIRAW data into RGB images, the files or clips need to be processed (de-bayering and color processing).

 Good to know: